Keimich/gdt/README.md

 ## Comandos

-- `↑ / ↓` : Navegar entre os arquivos modificados.
+- `↑ / ↓ / ← / →` : Navegar entre os arquivos modificados.
 - `TAB` : Alternar entre a lista de arquivos e a visualização do diff.
+- `Enter` : Alternar entre a lista de arquivos e a visualização do diff.
 - `q` : Sair do programa.
 - `Esc` : Sair do programa.
 - `Ctrl+C` : Sair do programa.